D-MODD: A Diffusion Model of Opinion Dynamics Derived from Online Data: Dataset Methodology

-The Climatoscope project\cite{chavalarias_hashtags_2025} used Twitter’s track API to collect all tweets mentioning given expressions, and based on a list of several dozens of English and French keywords related to climate change.
+The Climatoscope project~\cite{chavalarias_hashtags_2025} used Twitter’s track API to collect all tweets mentioning given expressions, and based on a list of several dozens of English and French keywords related to climate change, revealing a strongly polarized opinion landscape between climate skeptics/denialist and pro-climate.
 Over the year 2022, this collection corresponds to 57M tweets, 32.1M of them being retweets.
-To reconstruct individual opinion trajectories we proceed as follows: first, we compute graphs of online interactions.
-These dynamical graphs are computed from retweet networks built over a three-week period T, with a sliding windows $dt=7$ days resulting in 50 graphs for the year 2022.
+We draw on this highly detailed longitudinal dataset to track changes in individual opinions on climate change.
+First, we compute graphs of online interactions over several periods of time.
+These dynamical graphs are computed from retweet networks built over a three-weeks period T, with a sliding windows $dT=7$ days resulting in 50 graphs for the year 2022.
 The weight of an edge between two accounts equals the number of retweets.
-When computing these graphs we require a threshold for the minimum number of retweets corresponding to the median distribution over T. In our case this threshold is $>1$, resulting in 691,993 unique users.
-Then we embed these graphs using node2vec \citep{grover2016node2vec} and we apply a supervised UMAP 2D reduction \citep{mcinnes2018umap} trained on two sets of anchor accounts with known pro-climate or denialist positions.
-At each time step we compute the barycenter of the pro and denialist anchors and perform a linear coordinate transformation to require that the pro and denialist barycenters are at (+2,+2) and (-2,-2) coordinates.
+When computing these graphs, we require a threshold for the minimum number of retweets corresponding to the median distribution over T. In our case this threshold is $>1$, resulting in 691,993 unique users.